PurnaChandraPanda/telemetry-core-bot/README.md

     ```bash
     npm start
     ```

+- Or, have the app run in debug mode

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.